step-security/harden-runner/README.md

 ### Actions Runner Controller (ARC) Runners

+- Rather than incorporating the Harden-Runner GitHub Action into each workflow, you'll need to install the ARC Harden Runner daemonset on your Kubernetes cluster.
-- When you use ARC Harden Runner, you do NOT need to add the Harden-Runner GitHub Action for `audit` mode.
+- Upon deployment, the ARC Harden Runner daemonset constantly monitors each workflow run; you do NOT need to add the Harden-Runner GitHub Action to each job for `audit` mode.
-- All jobs across all workflows are monitored for network and file events automatically without the need to change workflow files.
+- You can access security insights and runtime detections under the Runtime Security tab in your dashboard.
 - You do need to add the Harden-Runner GitHub Action for `block` mode.
-- You can explore demo workflows here: https://docs.stepsecurity.io/harden-runner/how-tos/enable-runtime-security-arc
+- Explore demo workflows using self-hosted ARC Runner and ARC Harden Runner here: https://docs.stepsecurity.io/harden-runner/how-tos/enable-runtime-security-arc

 ## Support for ARC and Private Repositories